Tweoss/scwape/README.md

 # Completions
 Fish and Bash shell completions are available on github and are generated upon cargo build.
 To generate your own, select the appropiate shell in `build.rs`, then run `cargo build`.
 The shell completion will be available in the completions directory.
-The list of available shells is at `https://docs.rs/clap/2.33.3/clap/enum.Shell.html`.
+The list of available shells are in (clap's documentation)[https://docs.rs/clap/2.33.3/clap/enum.Shell.html].